 IS CARING FOR TWINS ANY DIFFERENT THAN CARING FOR A SINGLE BABY?

-The way you will need to care for your twins depends on their health at birth and whether or not they were born on time or early.
+How you will need to care for your twins depends on their health at birth and whether or not they were born on time or early.
 Usually, you will be able to care for them like any other single pregnancy.
 However, the presence of two newborn babies can be very stressful for women.
 Two crying babies and twice as many diaper changes can be overwhelming and difficult.
 If you feel this way, it is important to talk to your doctor and friends about these feelings.

 It is possible to breastfeed both babies at once.
 Since both of your breasts will produce milk, it will increase to meet the needs of both of your babies.
 If you are breastfeeding twins, it is important to drink plenty of fluids and eat healthily.
 Taking vitamins is also important at this time.

 Having twins can be both an exciting and anxious time for a woman.
 However, in order to be ready, it is important to become informed about your upcoming new babies.
 Make sure to take care of yourself and learn the warning signs of problems.
-If you are having twins, talk to your doctor and friends about what you can do to take care of them and about the new additions in your life.
+If you are having twins, talk to your doctor and friends about what you can do to take care of them and about the new additions to your life.